What's Left?

 Imperial War Museum image used through IWM Non-Commercial License.

-When MLB reorganized, it instituted new minimum facility standards and told each minor league team who was invited to sign a Player Development License what it needed to improve by the start of the 2025 season.
+When MLB reorganized, it instituted new minimum facility standards for minor league ballparks.
+Each team that was "invited" — their word, not mine — to sign a Player Development License was told what it needed to improve by the 2025 season.
 (The deadline has proven flexible if measurable progress is being made.)
-Most teams have renovated their existing facilities, or are doing so, but the mandate will produce several new ballparks over the next few years.
+Most teams have renovated their existing facilities, or are doing so, but over the next few years several new ballparks will result from the mandate, as well as for other reasons.

 2025

 The COLUMBUS CLINGSTONES, formerly the Mississippi Braves, are following the parent club's example of finding some municipality to build them a new stadium when the lease expires on the old one.
-The Southern League team is moving five hours east, from Pearl, Mississippi, or 3:45 closer to Atlanta, if you are less cynical.
-Minor league ball has been played (with breaks) in Columbus, Georgia, since 1926, with the Columbus Catfish (South Atlantic League) departing for Bowling Green in 1990.
+The Southern League team is moving five hours east, from Pearl, Mississippi, or 3:45 closer to Atlanta if you are less cynical.
+Minor league ball has been played (with breaks) in Columbus since 1926, with the Catfish (South Atlantic League) hot rodding it to Bowling Green in 1990.

-Bucking the downtown trend, Larry H. Miller, the diversified holding company that owns the SALT LAKE BEES, purchased 1,300 acres for its Daybreak development in South Jordan, Utah.
-The company willl move the Pacific Coast League team to their new stadium for the 2025 season.
-(The Larry H. Miller Company is also part of Big League Utah, a coalition lobbying for one of the future MLB expansion teams.)
+Bucking the downtown trend, Larry H. Miller, the diversified holding company that owns the Pacific Coast League SALT LAKE BEES, purchased 1,300 acres for its Daybreak development in South Jordan, Utah.
+The Larry H. Miller Company is also part of Big League Utah, a coalition lobbying for one of the anticipated MLB expansion teams.

 2026